 DWK: And I'm like, no goddammit Sweetie Belle, you don't have to be good at something to have fun, you have some kind of weird inherent sense of self-worth and confidence, normal people don't have that, if I'm not good at something, I fucking hate myself.

-- The CMC give one to the adults for ruining the elementary school cart race:CMC: You know what, fuck you guys!
+- The CMC give one to the adults for ruining the elementary school cart race:CMC: You know what?, fuck you guys!
 We just asked for your help, so we could have some fun and you made it about you.
-It's always about you guy, you're a bunch of self-important control freaks and you fucked up everyone's day, because you couldn't contain your massive egos.
+It's always about you guys, you're a bunch of self-important control freaks and you fucked up everyone's day, because you can't contain your massive egos.

 Father: What do you mean?

-Apple Bloom: Oh I don't know, I mean I'm an orphan myself, so what do I know.
+Apple Bloom: Oh, I don't know, I mean I'm an orphan myself, so what do I know.
 Right?
-But generally I get this impression that when people have kids, they sometimes you know, talk to them.
+But generally I get this impression that when people have kids, sometimes they, you know, talk to them.
 Like "hey,child I gave birth to, what's going on with you?
 Got any hobbies?"
-Crazy as it sounds, some of these people - they're called parents by the way - um, actually do this on a regular basis.
-So when the child say, I don't know, goes through some kind of personal right of passage that essentially determines what she's going to be doing for the rest of her life, they can be like "oh hey, props on being good at that thing that you like we totally know about."
+Crazy as it sounds, some of these people - they're called parents by the way - um, actually do this on a regular basis so that when the child say, I don't know, goes through some kind of personal rite of passage that essentially determines what she's gonna be doing for the rest of her life, they can be like "oh hey, congrats on being good at that thing that you like that we totally know about."
 Now, I'm not knocking you guys or anything, I'm sure you've got lots of dinner parties, wine tastings, and school reunions to go to.
-And I mean priorities, right?
-But do you recall ever having a passing conversation with your daughter that didn't revolve around who's taking care of her for the evening?
+And I mean priorities, am i right?
+But can you recall maybe ever having a passing conversation with your daughter that didn't revolve around who's taking care of her for the evening?